danadarvishzadeh/flask-app/README.md

 - implementing Caching and Redis
 - Editing loggers and log files
 - Changing root directory of the application
-- Changing permissions to work indipendent of models
 - SQl and Postgresql

 Installation: